 The first prompt produces something generic.
 The second produces something distinctive that fits a specific aesthetic.

-A few rules that consistently improve output:
+Rules that consistently improve output:

 - Describe one object, not a scene. "a sword" works. "a knight holding a sword in a castle" gives you a confused mess.